ministryofjustice/hmpps-spring-boot-sqs/README.md

 At the point this library attempts to generate any bean and register with the `ApplicationContext` if it finds an existing bean with the same name then it does nothing and uses the existing bean.

-Ao first find the bean names you wish to override as mentioned in [AmazonSQS Beans](#amazonsqs-beans).
+So first find the bean names you wish to override as mentioned in [AmazonSQS Beans](#amazonsqs-beans).
 Then create your own AmazonSQS bean with the same name.

 #### I Don't Need a DLQ.
 Why Is It Mandatory?